 This Jewish synagogue is the only present day functioning one here.
 Tourists throng this historical site to view wooden lattice works, clerestories, clay tiled roofs, cusped arches and conical top.
 The exterior bears a giant clock and gives an appearance of an old building.
 The interiors are amazing with hanging chandeliers and colored glass lampshades.
 The structure is sure to mesmerize your senses and give you an unforgettable experience.

 Summers are too hot and humid.
 Monsoons are wet and pouring rain.
-So the ideal time to visit is during winter months or during September when rains reduce to March before the summer is too hot.
+So the ideal time to visit Kochi during winter months or during September when rains reduce to March before the summer is too hot.

 The city’s Cochin International Airport is well connected with international flights.
 An upcoming metro offers connecting trains to various suburbs from here.
 It is a 30 minute walk to Fort Cochin or auto-rickshaw.
 Various other transport services are available including taxes, uber cabs, and hired scooters by agents to shop around.
 Several ferries are available from mainland to other island.